UTU-Health-Research/dl-ecg-dp-classifier/README.md

 # Code implemenation for the Transformer model can be found at this githup repo
   https://github.com/UTU-Health-Research/dl-ecg-classifier/tree/transformer_network

-to implement the transformer with differential privacy we created a new file under src/modeling/models/ctn_dp.py and src/models/train_utils_dp.py and for evaluation  src/models/predict_utils.py
+to implement the transformer with differential privacy we created a new files:
+  - src/modeling/models/ctn_dp.py
+  - src/modeling/train_utils_dp.py
+  - src/modeling/predict_utils.py

+  to train the transformer run the script ctn_dp_train.py and for evaluting the model on the test set run this script ctn_predict.py